HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Define and Conduct some Code Reviews

 #### -09-
-* AssertiveWIFM additions for RichardC
-  * pursue this in spite of travel slippage
-    * distribute as intended, regardless of travel
 * Suggest our "limited preferred scope" (Movers Maintenance) to Richard.
   * incorporate whatever presentation / leave/Behind material that can be crafted
     * review draft #1